Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Please note that the long-term success rate of luxury rehab is not tied to the price you pay.
 Luxury clinics charge more for additional space, features, facilities, and other luxuries; however, these additional costs neither relate to the quality of the treatment programme nor the skill or experience of their practitioners.

 These rehab services are largely reserved for those with the financial means to pay for them.
-While the NHS and private insurers in the UK make provisions for substance abuse rehab, luxury, bespoke, and executive rehab services are not covered by these schemes and they have to be paid for privately.
+While the NHS and most private insurers in the UK may cover some forms of addiction treatment, luxury, bespoke, and executive rehab are not included and must be paid for privately.

 Gladstones Clinic provides luxury, bespoke, and executive rehab to clients with the highest expectations.
 Contact us to discuss your needs.

-It depends entirely on your insurance provider and plan – however, most major insurance providers in the UK will include some form of addiction treatment, including inpatient rehab and outpatient rehab.
+It depends entirely on your insurance provider and plan; however, most major insurance providers in the UK will include some form of addiction treatment, including inpatient rehab and outpatient rehab.
 To be certain, check with your insurance provider.
-Learn more here.
+To be certain, check with your insurance provider.

 Yes, you are entitled to free rehab in the UK through the NHS.
 However, waiting lists can be long, and you may not be able to access the specific treatment you desire.
 For example, it can be tough to get intensive inpatient rehab through the NHS.